BansariS/Easy-Vacay/README.md

 Easy-Vacay/Assets/Scripts/LoadScene.cs - This script is edited to retain the value of different destinations in a hashset even if the scenes changes and display them together in the last scene with their respective descriptions.
 It also shows the count of the selected destinations.

 Easy-Vacay/Assets/Scripts/SendEmail.cs - It is used to send the list of the selected destinations to the user's registered email Id so that it can be useful while planning the trips.
+(Developed by my project partner Shreya Patil)